-Polygon annotation is an image annotation method in which objects are marked by sequentially connecting several control points (vertices) to form a closed figure, or polygon.
-Unlike standard bounding boxes, which frame an object with a simple rectangle, this approach allows you to recreate the shape of an object with maximum accuracy, repeating its contours and excluding unnecessary background.
+Professional polygon image labeling is a specialized method where objects are outlined by sequentially connecting control points (vertices) to form a closed, high-precision figure.
+Unlike standard bounding box services, which often capture unnecessary background noise within a simple rectangle, this approach recreates the exact shape of an object with maximum spatial accuracy.

 Comparison of bounding box and polygon annotation